 Measure exercise capacity

-A field walking test, such as the 6-minute walk test (6MWT) or incremental shuttle walk test (ISWT) could be used.
-Standard Guidelines for conducting these tests are outlined in the Technical Standards and are described in the Pulmonary Rehabilitation Toolkit
+A field walking test, such as the 6-minute walk test (6MWT) or incremental shuttle walk test (ISWT) could be used, with both applied in people with bronchiectasis and have demonstrated strong reliability in this population (Lee et al 2015), with an established minimal importance difference for pulmonary rehabilitation (Singh et al 2014, Lee et al 2014).
+Standard Guidelines for conducting these tests are outlined in the Technical Standards and are described in the Pulmonary Rehabilitation Toolkit.

 Those experiencing dyspnoea on exertion (even mild dyspnoea) may benefit from a formal exercise or pulmonary rehabilitation program.
+There are currently no restrictions in disease severity, type of bronchiectasis or underlying cause and the degree of impairment in quality of life may range from mild to severe.
 Individuals with bronchiectasis are frequently included in existing pulmonary rehabilitation programs.

 A formal exercise program generally includes aerobic and resistance training.
 Exercise training should include intensity, frequency, duration, type, mode and progression.